-Subrecipients will utilize this process to help determine if proposed costs are allowable, reasonable and allocable as described in 2 CFR 200.403-405.
+Subrecipients will utilize this process to help determine if proposed costs are allowable, reasonable, and allocable as described in 2 CFR 200.403-405.
 Prior to receiving bids or proposals, Subrecipients should establish an independent estimate for the goods or services to be procured.
 When conducting a cost analysis, Subrecipients must review and evaluate the separate elements of cost and negotiate profit in a received proposal.
 A cost analysis is required when price competition does not exist.
 The following are examples of when cost analysis is used:

-- The competitive proposal method is used; - The sole source procurement method is used; - · Only one bid is received during a sealed bid procurement; and - A contract modification is requested that changes the price or total estimated cost (either upwards or downwards)
+- The Qualifications Based Selection is used. - The sole source procurement method is used. - Only one bid is received during a sealed bid procurement: and - A contract modification/change order is requested that changes the price or total estimated cost (either upwards or downwards).

-5.3.3 Conducting a Price and Cost Analysis
+5.3.3 Conducting a Price & Cost Analysis